-When the students work on an assignment with a specific toolset, only the tools that are part of the toolset will be available.
+When students work on a composition assignment with a specific toolset, only the tools that are part of the toolset will be available.
 For instance, if the clef edition is not enabled, the option will not be available in the toolbar and they will not be able to click on existing clefs in the score to change those.
 Some controls can also be hidden: if you disable the audio, the play and equalizer controls will be hidden.

 You can use a minimal toolset for young students to compose songs.
 In the example below, they can only add notes, change durations, add lyrics, and add/remove measures.